Skip to main content

 Paula McLain

 Hemingway's first wife tells her story.
 A love story wrapped in literary history, exploring what it costs to love an ambitious person.
+Literary readers and romance fans both find something here.

-Discussion Questions for Romance Book Clubs
+What Are Good Discussion Questions for Romance Book Clubs?

 • What makes a love story feel earned versus rushed?